-This page is reserved for responses to the June 2018 discussion paper From Red to Black to Green and other supplementary material.
+This page is reserved for responses triggered by the June 2018 discussion paper From Red to Green to Black.

 Jock Douglas AO – 7 July 2018

 “Your concept is excellent and deserving of trial application at the very least.
 Continuous improvement in land management has to be in the mindset of the landholder.
 Regulation is needed for the bottom line of environmental protection but to achieve a widespread environmental management improvement activating, an ongoing reward system will be the key factor for achieving continuous positive landholder responses.”

 Ben Rees B. Econ.; M. Litt.
 (Econ.) – economist and farmer, Dalby – 10 June 2018, updated 25 June 2018

 Compiled from ABS Publication 5206 , Table 8 Household Final Consumption Expenditure (HCFE)

 - Data is from September 1959 to March 2018

 - Data is original and in current prices

 Empirical evidence of Engel’s Law in Australia challenges contemporary rural policy which is based upon ‘supply creates demand’; or, Say’s Law of Markets.
 Consequently, agricultural production must operate under either increasing returns to scale or constant returns to scale.
 Two centuries of empirical evidence provided by Engel’s Law analysis confirms that agriculture operates under the Law of Diminishing Returns; or, decreasing returns to scale.